Writing CLAUDE.md

 Task 7: Test with New Session

-Goal: Verify laws work in practice.
+Goal: Verify CLAUDE.md works in practice.

 Process: